b1azefr/jordan-6-rings-ft-figma/README.md

 # Source website
 Want to see what the ACTUAL website looks like ?
 Have a look: [Nike Jordan 6 Rings](https://www.nike.com/t/jordan-6-rings-mens-shoes-2VAD3Y/322992-164)
+# Any questions/suggestions ?
+Sure, i'd love to connect with you and get to learn some more !
+Here are my socials: [mail](animesh2006sharma@gmail.com) || [LinkedIn](https://www.linkedin.com/in/animesh-2006-sharma/)